hemerajs/hemera/README.md

 #### Create a plugin

-If you want to create a own package.
+If you want to create a plugin which should be `require`

 ```js
 exports.plugin = function myPlugin (options) {